GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1.	**Issuance**
     1. FIDO2 roaming or platform authenticators only support hardware-based devices.
     2. Agencies should follow NIST 800-63 guidance that states a federally-issued authenticator be to a FIPS 140 Level 1 or 2 device.
-    3. Agencies should ensure that the issuance process includes an MFA prompt at the same or higher Authenticator Assurance Level (AAL) of the issued authenticator over a secured channel like mutually authenticated HTTPS.
+    3. Agencies should ensure that the issuance process includes an MFA prompt at the same or higher AAL of the issued authenticator over a secured channel like mutually authenticated HTTPS.
     4. The authenticator is registered to an identity account in an agency ICAM system following the FIDO2 specification.
     5. PIN length is recommended as at least six digits.
 2.	**Maintenance**